Staff

 Educator

-Taylor started at Cedar Run as a volunteer in the Wildlife Rehabilitation Hospital in the spring of 2014 and worked as a supervisor in the rehab from 2016 to 2019.
+In her role, Taylor implements Cedar Run’s environmental education efforts including Refuge-on-Wheels programs, on-site programs, virtual programs, and the care of Wildlife Ambassadors.
+She works directly with volunteers and the public to ensure quality experiences.
+Taylor started at Cedar Run as a volunteer in the Wildlife Rehabilitation Hospital in the spring of 2014 and worked as a supervisor in the Wildlife Rehabilitation Hospital from 2016 to 2019.
 To add more to her busy schedule, Taylor started working with the education department in September 2019.
 She is a graduate of Camden County College with Associate’s Degrees in Biology and Liberal Arts and Science, and received her Bachelor’s Degree in Biology from Rowan University.
 When Taylor is not at Cedar Run, she also works full-time as a Biological Science Technician at Edwin B. Forsythe National Wildlife Refuge.
 In her free time she enjoys hiking, kayaking, reading, and spending time with her friends and pets.

 Educator

+As an Environmental Educator, Morgan implements Cedar Run’s environmental education efforts including Refuge-on-Wheels programs, on-site programs, virtual programs, and the care of Wildlife Ambassadors.
 Morgan started at Cedar Run as an intern in our Wildlife Rehabilitation Hospital in 2017, and has stayed on as a volunteer ever since.
 In 2019, she became the volunteer shift leader in the Wildlife Rehabilitation Hospital.
-Summer of 2022, Morgan accepted a job on our Educational Staff as an Educator.
+In the summer of 2022, Morgan accepted a job on our Educational Staff as an Educator.
 Morgan holds a B.S in Conservation and Wildlife Management with a minor in Criminal Justice from Delaware Valley University ’19.
 Morgan also received her Herpetology Certification through the Amphibian Foundation.
 Morgan also works seasonally at Parvin State Park as a Naturalist.
 When she’s not working, Morgan enjoys hiking, photography, and hanging out with pets at home.

 Educator

+As an Environmental Educator, Ally implements Cedar Run’s environmental education efforts including Refuge-on-Wheels programs, on-site programs, virtual programs, and the care of Wildlife Ambassadors.
 Ally started at Cedar Run in the summer of 2021 as an intern in the Wildlife Rehabilitation Hospital and has stayed as a volunteer ever since.
 Following her internship, Ally began training to handle our Resident Education Ambassadors and accepted a position on our education team in the winter of 2021.
-Ally will graduate in the spring of 2023 with a B.S. in Biology with a minor in Environmental Science from Rowan University.
+Ally holds a B.S. in Biology with a minor in Environmental Science from Rowan University.
 When not at Cedar Run, Ally also works a part-time stranding technician position at the Marine Mammal Stranding Center.
 In her free time, she enjoys hiking in national and state parks, with hopes to take more vacations out west in the coming years.

 Educator